 Chelsea and Westminster Hospital NHS Foundation Trust piloted ThinkShield’s ThinkVitals product within the Acute Assessment Unit in 2014.
-This proof of concept showed the effectiveness of ThinkVitals to increase patient safety through the digital capture of vital signs and the use of decision support for identification and management of sepsis.
+This proof of concept showed the effectiveness of ThinkVitals to increase patient safety through the digital capture of vital signs and the use of decision support for the identification and management of sepsis.

 The trust had also identified the early detection of Sepsis in patients as an area for improvement.

 Sepsis is a time-critical medical emergency, which can occur as part of the body’s response to infection.
 The resulting inflammatory response adversely affects tissues and organs.
-Unless treated quickly, sepsis can progress to severe sepsis, multi-organ failure, septic shock and ultimately death.
+Unless treated quickly, sepsis can progress to severe sepsis, multi-organ failure, septic shock, and ultimately death.
 Septic shock has a 50% mortality rate with over 35,000 people dying from this condition every year in England.

 One of the keys to ensuring appropriate clinical responses to increasing acuity is to alert staff to deteriorating vital signs as early as possible so that the staff can intervene promptly.
 Early detection of deteriorating patients followed by appropriate clinical response greatly reduces morbidity and patient care costs.
-Action was needed.!
+Action was needed!

 ThinkVitals was identified as the system of choice to improve early detection and response to NEWS changes and the early detection of sepsis.

-ThinkVitals has been developed in association with the clinical staff at ChelWest and provides features and functionality, which easily delivers the improvements required.
+ThinkVitals has been developed in association with the clinical staff at ChelWest and provides features and functionality, which easily deliver the improvements required.
 The user-friendly screens are simple to use and allow the busy clinician clear views of a patient’s vital signs and NEWS.

 The main features are: